fjvallarino/monomer/tasks.md

     - Maybe IgnoreParentEvents could work?
   - Notify of viewport change (maybe for chart?)
   - Should node come immediately after wenv in Widget methods?
+  - Is merging Task and Producer a good idea? (most likely not)

 Future
   - Check cross compilation